Planning policy and guidance

 At the Full Council meeting of 14 March 2017, Bristol City Council resolved to ‘make’ the Lawrence Weston Neighbourhood Development Plan.
 The neighbourhood development plan will now be used with the Local Plan to decide planning applications in Lawrence Weston.

-An application has been made to re-designate the Lockleaze Voice Neighbourhood Development Forum as the Neighbourhood Planning Forum for the Lockleaze Neighbourhood Planning Area.
+A decision has been made on the application to re-designate the Lockleaze Voice Neighbourhood Development Forum as the Neighbourhood Planning Forum for the Lockleaze Neighbourhood Planning Area.

 West of England Joint Spatial Plan consultation